 The next load tested was Remington’s old school 125-grain +P SJHP.
 This round grouped well, and was only slightly lower than point-of-aim.

 Finally, I shot the load I’ve been carrying in the K6s, the .357 Magnum version of the Speer 135-grain Short Barrel Gold Dot.
 This group wasn’t bad, and the one stray round at 7 o’clock was a called flyer.
-At this distance the load is roughly 2 to 2.5″ low, and within
+At this distance the load is roughly 2 to 2.5″ low, and within my range of acceptability.

 Though these targets aren’t terribly impressive, I am still happy with them relative to what I can do with other small revolvers.
 Even more impressive is the gun’s performance at extended distances.
 At the Seeklander course, I put the K6s in the hands of a State Trooper named Mark.
 Mark’s first shot was at a man-sized steel target at 100 yards.
 The first round went low.
 He corrected, and the next five found the target.
 I was able to duplicate his efforts.
 After firing the gun enough to be comfortable in its reliability, I holstered it up.